codio/site/source/docs/content/authoring/assessments/assessments-code-tests.html.md

 ### Displaying information to the student
 You can return text to the user that is shown once the test has concluded.
-Your test output is captured from stderr and stdout, so for NodeJS, for example, `console.log('Well done!!')` would work.
+Your test output is captured from `stderr` and `stdout`, so for NodeJS, for example, `console.log('Well done!!')` would work.

 For success, you might simply return 'Well done!'.
 For failure, the more information you provide the better so the student ideally has some clear indication why they got it wrong.